gtmoose32/sendgrid-azure-eventgrid/src/SendGrid.Azure.EventGrid/readme.md

 ﻿## What is it?
-A library for .NET that converts Twilio [SendGrid events for web hooks](https://sendgrid.com/docs/for-developers/tracking-events/event/) into [Azure EventGrid](https://azure.microsoft.com/en-us/services/event-grid/) events and publishes them to a topic.
+A library for .NET that converts [Twilio SendGrid delivery and engagment events](https://sendgrid.com/docs/for-developers/tracking-events/event/) into [Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid/) events, which are published to a topic.